 Easily distributed Personal Rapid Transit (ESPRIT)

-'One-way’ system works extremely well for the hirer.
+'One-way’ systems work extremely well for the hirer.
 However, there is often an inherent imbalance in how vehicles are dispersed around the operating network such that the operator is required to intervene to rebalance locational supply and demand, vehicle by vehicle, location by location and day by day.
 This intervention can be considerable and hence expensive to the extent that some schemes can be rendered economically unviable and in many instances these disproportionate costs are preventing further growth of what is otherwise a potentially very sustainable part of an integrated public service network.

-ESPRIT presents a forward thinking solution for the urban mobility systems of the future, providing local mobility services, accessible in location and price for all local people.
+ESPRIT presented a forward thinking solution for the urban mobility systems of the future, providing local mobility services, accessible in location and price for all local people.
 It offers an alternative to owning a car and provides an energy efficient alternative that is easy to drive and safe to use.
 Importantly, it provides the ‘last mile’ solution for many public transport journeys.